osheraz/flx-tac-finger/README.md

 # Test
 To acquire somewhat repeatability of measurements, leveling screws on the back side of the finger body are used to vary the height of the sensor socket and, thus, tune the initial voltage on the FSR.
 By standard, we tune the initial voltage $V_o$ with a weight of 100 grams directly placed on the contact pad when in an horizontal posture.
-We test the characteristic force distribution of the SOMENAME, we have designed an experiment using a six degrees-of-freedom robotic arm equipped with a Force/Torque sensor and a rigid pole at its tip.
+We test the characteristic force distribution of the FlX finger, we have designed an experiment using a six degrees-of-freedom robotic arm equipped with a Force/Torque sensor and a rigid pole at its tip.
 During the experiment, the pole was pushed against the finger with predefined forces between $0-10~N$ and at 50 equal length locations along the contact pad.
-Results for SOMENAME with $V_o= 200 [mV]$ are seen in    `test` repo.
+Results for FlX finger with $V_o= 200 [mV]$ are seen in    `test` repo.

 ## Reference